openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 # Performance Optimization Guide {#openvino_docs_optimization_guide_dldt_optimization_guide}
-Before exploring possible optimization techniques, let us first define what performance is and how it is measured.
+Before exploring possible optimization techniques, let us first define what the inference performance is and how to measure that.
 Notice that reported inference performance often tends to focus on the speed of execution.
 In fact these are at least four connected factors of accuracy, throughput/latency and efficiency.
 The rest of the document discusses how to balance these key factors.

 ## What Is Inference Performance
-Generally, performance means how fast is the model.
+Generally, performance means how fast the model processes the live data.
 Two key metrics are used to measure the performance: latency and throughput are fundamentally interconnected.

 ![](../img/LATENCY_VS_THROUGHPUT.svg)